CenterForOpenScience/pydocx/README.rst

 * `Github Page <https://github.com/CenterForOpenScience/pydocx>`_
 * `Issue Tracking <https://github.com/CenterForOpenScience/pydocx/issues>`_

-PyDocX is a parser
+PyDocX is a tool
-that breaks down
+that can export
-the elements
-of an Office Open XML
-(.docx)
-and converts them
-into different markup languages.
+MS Word documents (Office Open XML) into different markup languages.
 Currently,
 only HTML is supported.
-Markdown and LaTex
-are planned for the future.
 You can extend
-any of the available parsers
-to customize it to your needs.
+any of the available exporters to customize it to your needs.
-You can also create
-your own class
-that inherits ``DocxParser``
+This includes extending
+the base exporter
-to create
+to add support
-your own methods
 for a markup language
+or format
-not yet supported.
+that is not supported.

 To get started using PyDocX,
 see the `Usage <https://pydocx.readthedocs.org/en/latest/usage.html>`_